Feminism in Chile: History

 The most compactly organized feminist movement in South America in the early 20th century was in Chile.
 There were three large organizations which represented three different classes of people: the Club de Señoras of Santiago represented the more prosperous women; the Consejo Nacional de Mujeres represented the working class, such as schoolteachers; other laboring women organized another active society for the improvement of general educational and social conditions.
 The Circulo de Lectura de Señoras was founded in 1915 in Santiago Chile by Delia Matte de Izquierdo.
 Only one month later, the Club de Señoras was created and founded by Amanda Labarca.
 Women such as Amanda Labarca were particularly successful in their feminist efforts mainly due to some of their international contacts and experiences resulting from studying abroad.

 While Chile was very conservative socially and ecclesiastically during this time, its educational institutions were opened to women since around the 1870s.
 When Sarmiento as an exile was living in Santiago, he recommended the liberal treatment of women and their entrance into the university.
 This latter privilege was granted while Miguel Luis Amunategui was minister of education.
 In 1859, when a former minister of education opened a contest for the best paper on popular education, Amunategui received the prize.
 Among the things which he advocated in that paper was the permitting of women to enter the university, an idea which he had received from Sarmiento.
-The development of woman's education was greatly delayed by the war between Chile, Peru, and Bolivia.
+The development of women's education was greatly delayed by the war between Chile, Peru, and Bolivia.
 President Balmaceda was a great friend of popular education.
 Under him, the first national high school, or "liceo," for girls was opened, about 1890.
 This first wave of feminism began in about 1884.
 Chile was one of the first Latin American countries to admit women to institutions of higher education as well as to send women abroad to study.
 By the 1920s, there were 49 national "liceos" for girls, all directed by women.
 Besides these, there were two professional schools for young women in Santiago and one in each Province.